-What is a hero?
-Why do we need heroes?
-Most of us just want to live our lives and be left alone.
-I also think most of us live our lives in worry, be it from paying bills to possibly losing our job, or worrying about a pain in our stomach.
-We respond automatically to people who seem to know what they’re doing.
-When Forrest Gump put on his running shoes and made out to run clear to the ocean on the other side of the country, eventually he attracted a great deal of attention.
-While running through a suburban neighborhood a young man flew out of his front yard, making a mad dash to catch up to Forrest.
-When he caught up with him he gasped, “It’s you!
-I can’t believe it’s really you.
+While taking a long run across the country, Forrest Gump was making his way along a suburban neighborhood road when a young man sighted Mr. Gump and flew out of his front yard in a mad dash to catch up to him.
+The young man gasped, “It’s you!
+I can’t believe it’s really you!
 I mean, it was like an alarm went off in my head, you know.
 I said, here’s a guy that’s got his act together.
 Here’s somebody that’s got it all figured out.
-Here’s somebody who has the answer.
+Here’s somebody who has the answer!
 I’ll follow you anywhere Mr. Gump.”

 Rarely do we ever bat an eye at the phrase, “television programming,” since shows are colloquially referred to as programs.
-But the word choice here is hardly a coincidence, since we are susceptible to influences of all types.
-Television programs are exactly that – programs.
-They program into us both the culturally dictated behaviors while simultaneously discouraging undesirable characteristics by means of archetypes (i.e. the villain or the antagonist).
-Radio programs have a similar effect, though body language is deemphasized without the visual cues of handsome actors and pretty actresses.
+But the word choice here hardly seems a coincidence, since we are susceptible to influences of all types.
+Television programs are exactly that; Programs.

 Programming, like advertising, has profound influential effects on our behavior.
-I’m thinking specifically of an instance wherein my young father attended a gangster film with his mother and grandmother (my grandmother and great grandmother).
-The film was riddled with cursing, inundating the audience with f-bombs and profanity to the tune of two hours.
-When the film was finished, the three of them exited the theater, sat down in the car and began to make their drive home.
-Despite the fact that I’ve never heard either my grandmother nor my great grandmother say anything profane in my presence during the years that they were still alive, my father witnessed a new vocabulary from the two women during the drive home from that mobster flick.
-F-this and F-that that whole way home; the driver next to them was a fucker and the pothole they had to avoid was likewise referred to with use of extreme expletives.
-Point being, a short, two-hour film had actually programmed into them the vocabulary of the Mafioso protagonists.
+I’m thinking specifically of an instance wherein my grandmother and great grandmother watched the gangster film Casino starring Joe Pesci.
+The film was riddled with cursing, inundating the audience with f-bombs and profanity for nearly three long hours.
+When the film was finished, the three of them exited the theater, sat down in the car and began to make the drive home.
+Despite the fact that no one in the family ever heard either of these ladies say anything profane, a new vocabulary emerged from the two women during the drive home from that mobster flick.
+“F-this” and “F-that” and “Can’t these F-ing F-ers get the F out of my way?”
+Other drivers were fuckers, traffic was decided to be in “the fucking way” and potholes in the road were referred to with other colorful expletives.
+Over a relatively short period of time, a single film had actually reprogrammed these sweet, old ladies with the vocabulary of the Mafioso protagonists.